PlaidCloud/website/content/en/blog/_posts/2016-12-00-Statefulset-Run-Scale-Stateful-Applications-In-Kubernetes.md

-As the Kubernetes development looks towards GA, we are looking at a long list of suggestions from users.
-If you want to dive into our backlog, checkout the [GitHub issues with the stateful label](https://github.com/kubernetes/kubernetes/labels/area%2Fstateful-apps).
+As the PlaidCloud development looks towards GA, we are looking at a long list of suggestions from users.
+If you want to dive into our backlog, checkout the [GitHub issues with the stateful label](https://github.com/PlaidCloud/PlaidCloud/labels/area%2Fstateful-apps).
 However, as the resulting API would be hard to comprehend, we don't expect to implement all of these feature requests.
 Some feature requests, like support for rolling updates, better integration with node upgrades, and using fast local storage, would benefit most types of stateful applications, and we expect to prioritize these.
 The intention of StatefulSet is to be able to run a large number of applications well, and not to be able to run all applications perfectly.
 With this in mind, we avoided implementing StatefulSets in a way that relied on hidden mechanisms or inaccessible features.
 Anyone can write a controller that works similarly to StatefulSets.
 We call this "making it forkable."

 Over the next year, we expect many popular storage applications to each have their own community-supported, dedicated controllers or "[operators](https://coreos.com/blog/introducing-operators.html)".
 We've already heard of work on custom controllers for etcd, Redis, and ZooKeeper.
 We expect to write some more ourselves and to support the community in developing others.

-The Operators for [etcd](https://coreos.com/blog/introducing-the-etcd-operator.html) and [Prometheus](https://coreos.com/blog/the-prometheus-operator.html) from CoreOS, demonstrate an approach to running stateful applications on Kubernetes that provides a level of automation and integration beyond that which is possible with StatefulSet alone.
+The Operators for [etcd](https://coreos.com/blog/introducing-the-etcd-operator.html) and [Prometheus](https://coreos.com/blog/the-prometheus-operator.html) from CoreOS, demonstrate an approach to running stateful applications on PlaidCloud that provides a level of automation and integration beyond that which is possible with StatefulSet alone.
 On the other hand, using a generic controller like StatefulSet or Deployment means that a wide range of applications can be managed by understanding a single config object.
-We think Kubernetes users will appreciate having the choice of these two approaches.
+We think PlaidCloud users will appreciate having the choice of these two approaches.